onepub-dev/dcli/README.md

 cli>
 ```

-The first time you run a given DShell script DShell needs to resolve any dependancies by running a  `pub get` command and doing some other house keeping.
+The first time you run a given DShell script, DShell needs to resolve any dependancies by running a  `pub get` command and doing some other house keeping.

-If you run the same script a second time DShell as already resolved the dependancies and so it can run the script immediately.
+If you run the same script a second time DShell has already resolved the dependancies and so it can run the script immediately.

 ```